vittis/dev-challenge-week-1/README.md

 - ``/posts``
     - Lists all posts
     - Button that display a form when clicked to create a new post
+    - Button to delete the post
+    - Show a message if there are no posts to show
 - ``/users``
     - Lists all users
 - ``/``